github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 summaryModel(package, type, subtypes, name, signature, ext, input, output, kind, provenance)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Flow through.
-This extension point is used to model flow through methods.
+This extension point is used to model flow through elements.

-- **input**: Access path to the input of the method where data will flow to the output.
+- **input**: Access path to the input of the element (where data will flow to the output).
-- **output**: Access path to the output of the method where data will flow from the input.
+- **output**: Access path to the output of the element (where data will flow from the input).
 - **kind**: Kind of the flow through.
 - **provenance**: Provenance (origin) of the flow through.